Generating the maximum value.

 These are the 3 key steps of the lean approach which we try to use for both our own digital products and our digital partner’s products at tio.
 You will learn what is lean product development and how tio works by reading this post.

-As surprising as it sounds, %95 of the new products fail around the world.
+As surprising as it sounds, %95 the new products fail around the world.
 Most product failures originate from the lack of testing, measuring and learning before product launch.
 In other words, building products without understanding your customers’ needs and offering them solutions to solve their problems.

-Lean product approach was born as a solution to these problems.
+The lean product approach was born as a solution to these problems.
 By implementing a lean approach to tio’s and our digital partner’s development processes, we are able to successfully deliver digital products.

 Explaining how we implement a lean product development approach to products we build in tio, is the key goal of this post.
 We believe a lean approach is how we create maximum value each time, and we will try to explain how.
-We will briefly explain what is a lean product approach, what is an MVP, what is value, and what is waste.
+We will briefly explain what is a lean product approach, what is an MVP, what is value, and what is a waste.
 You can read an expanded, more detailed article about lean product development here.

 What Is Lean Product Approach?

-Lean product approach is a way of thinking about going to market faster with a smaller but scalable product or service which delivers as much as more value possible to the customers.
+A lean product approach is a way of thinking about going to market faster with a smaller but scalable product or service which delivers as much as more value possible to the customers.

 Lean product development is a process that helps businesses to create better products faster.
 The ultimate goal is to produce and deliver products that meet the needs of the customers and are successful in the market.
 Lean product development has been widely adopted by digital product companies around the world.

 Lean product development is an approach to developing and delivering new products, to shorten cycles by identifying and prioritizing the value for customers.

 According to Tom Poppendieck and Mary Poppendieck, which are writers of Lean Software Development: An Agile Toolkit, lean software development has 7 principles to follow: